tud-acs/lab1-ci/README.md

 ## Where to start?
 1. You should accept this assignment through GitHub Classroom.
 Typically, the link can be located on Brightspace, following this format: https://classroom.github.com/x/xxxxxxxx.
 2. Sign in to GitHub using your personal GitHub account.
-3. On the subsequent page, you and your team members need to create your groups using the format: "group-xx", where "xx" represents the group number found on Brightspace.
+3. On the subsequent page, you and your team members need to create your groups using the format: "group-xx", where "xx" represents the Brightspace group number.
 For example: "group-01" and "group-50".
 If your group members (or TAs) already create it, then just join.
 If you joined a wrong group, or created a wrong team, contact TA.
 4. Accept the assignment on the subsequent page.
 5. Now you should see a page telling you __"You accepted the assignment, 2023-lab1 .
 We're configuring your repository now.
 This may take a few minutes to complete.
 Refresh this page to see updates."__
-6. Reload the page and click the repository link (https://github.com/tud-acs/2023-lab1-group-xx).
+6. Refresh the page and click the repository link (https://github.com/tud-acs/2023-lab1-group-xx).
 If you encounter any issues during this step, reach out to the TA for assistance.
 7. When you see your repository, your journey begins.

 ## How can I compile the code on my local computer?